An Introduction

 Food for thought ...

-It is essential to bear in mind that the author feels that it is of paramount importance to realise that the German Third Reich could not be disabled and destroyed in one blow.
+It is important to bear in mind that the author strongly feels that it is of paramount importance to realise that the German Third Reich could not be disabled and destroyed in one blow.
 It would take the western and eastern Allies six years of fierce fighting and amazing sacrifices to force the Germans on their knees.
-The firmly constructed house of the Third Reich had to be demolished brick by brick.
+The firmly founded and constructed house of the Third Reich had to be demolished brick by brick.
 The author likes to think that every bit of opposition and resistance - no matter how insignificant in itself - scraped away some of the cement between the bricks of that house...

 It is also important to stress that Germany was an enemy to the Dutch between 10 May 1940 and 8 May 1945.
-Prior to and after that era Germany was no enemy of the Dutch nation.
+Prior to and after that specific era Germany was and is no enemy of the Dutch nation.
 If occasionally the vocabulary of this website contains the word "enemy" it should be perfectly clear that this refers to the German forces in that particular era.
 In general the website contains vocabulary like 'opponents', 'opposing forces' and 'belligerents'.

 We have endeavoured to maintain that objective view and invite any of the visitors of this website to inform us should they feel offended by any part of the content or any suggestion read from it.
 We shall be glad to adapt our wording once we have established that old wounds are opened or people feel genuinly offended.